-Step 1: Get a digital device with fast internet connectivity.
+Step 1: Get a Digital Device with Fast Internet Connectivity

 You can use your desktop, laptop, tablet or smartphone to trade forex.
-The value of the currency pairs listed frequently fluctuate.
+The value of the currency pairs listed frequently fluctuates.
 Having a personal device to constantly track these changes is essential to successful forex trading.

-Step 2: Find an online forex broker.
+Step 2: Find an Online Forex Broker

 There are quite a few forex brokers available online.
 Go through their websites and choose a broker that lets you trade the currency pairs you are most interested in.

 Be sure to check the footer of their website for information on the regulatory bodies.
 If you can’t find any such information from the U.S. Securities Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA) or other regulatory bodies, the broker can’t be trusted.

 You can open a new account with the forex broker on their website.
 Some forex brokers require a minimum deposit amount to open an account.
 These brokers also offer different kinds of accounts based on your initial deposit size and other factors.
 Choose the broker and account type that’s right for you.